-Independent Auditors' Report to the Members of The United Kingdom Mutual War Risks Association Limited.
+Independent Auditors' Report to the Members of United Kingdom Mutual War Risks Association Limited.

-Opinion on the financial statements
+Opinion on the financial statements In our opinion:

-In our opinion, the Association's financial statements:
+- the financial statements give a true and fair view of the state of the United Kingdom Mutual War Risks Association Limited's (the Association) affairs as at 20 February 2022 and of the Association's surplus for the year then ended; - the Association's financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

-- give a true and fair view of the state of the Association's affairs as at 20 February 2021 and of the Association's surplus for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+We have audited the financial statements for the year ended 20 February 2022 which comprise the income and expenditure Account and movement in reserves, the balance sheet, the cash flow statement and notes to the financial statements, including a summary of significant accounting policies.

-We have audited the financial statements of United Kingdom Mutual War Risks Association Limited ("the Association") for the year ended 20 February 2021 which comprise the income and expenditure account and movement in reserves, the balance sheet, the statement of cash flows, and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102, The Financial Reporting Standard applicable in the UK and Republic of Ireland and Financial Reporting Standard 103 Insurance Contracts (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland and Financial Reporting Standard 103 Insurance Contracts (United Kingdom Generally Accepted Accounting Practice), as applied in accordance with the provisions of the Companies Act 2006.